jorgenschaefer/elpy/README.md

 (elpy-use-ipython)
 ```

-If you find the (Python Elpy yas AC Rope ElDoc Fill) mode line
+If you find the (Python Elpy yas AC ElDoc Fill) mode line
 annoying, also add:

 ```